 d.
 Terms / rights attached to the equity shares

 The Company has one class of equity share having a par value of Rs.
-10 per share. €ach holder of the equity share is entitled to one vote per share and is entitled to dividend declared, if any.
+10 per share.
+Cach holder of the equity share is entitled to one vote per share and is entitled to dividend declared, if any.
 The paid up equity shares of the Company rank pari-passu in all respects, including dividend.
 The final dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.
 The interim dividend is declared by the Board of Directors.
 In the event of liquidation of the Company, the holders of the equity shares will be entitled to receive the remaining assets of the Company, after distribution of all preferential amounts, if any.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

 *Markup is 305 basis points over 6 month USD SOFR (275 basis points over 6 month USD LIBOR upto June 30, 2023).
-The period of maturity from the date of origination is 143 months.
+The period of maturity from the date of origination was 143 months.

-Foreign currency term loan is secured by way of assignment of rights, title, benefits and interests of the Company in respect to Buyer-furnished equipment ('BF€') installed or to be installed in the aircraft under BF€ Security and Assignment Agreement.
+#The above mentioned loan was repayable in two equal installments of USD 5.5 million between the period April 2024 - June 2024.
+Foreign currency term loan was secured by way of assignment of rights, title, benefits and interests of the Company in respect to Buyer-furnished equipment ('BFE') installed or to be installed in the aircraft under BFE Security and Assignment Agreement.
 Moreover, the lender has a contractual right to buy certain aircraft to be delivered to the Company partially by utilising the predelivery payments under the agreement signed by Airbus S.A.S, lender and the Company.

 There are no defaults as on reporting date in repayment of principal and interest.